 I was showing a fellow librarian around "my" new library today and we were chatting and discussing various aspects of middle school librarianship.
 We got to the nonfiction section and both sighed.
 I started that mine probably needed some significant weeding and that I'd made a start.
-I pointed out a few particularly nice books in the collection (Annick Press still does nonfiction well, the … Continue reading Are nonfiction books still relevant?
+I pointed out a few particularly nice books … Continue reading Are nonfiction books still relevant?

 Every year around this time, some parent will ask the teacher or myself what their child should be reading.
 The "correct" response to this question is that we don't make reading lists of prescribed or recommended books but prefer students to come and have a chat to us about what they like reading, what hobbies … Continue reading Why lists and awards matter

 This phrase is attributed to Peter Drucker and made famous by Mark Fields (although can't easily be authenticated).
 I firmly believe it to be a reality both in business and education, and many a manager has been burnt by this.
 I'm currently in Bangalore, having spent the last three days at the Neev Literature Festival where … Continue reading Culture eats strategy for breakfast

 I'm busy preparing for next week's library lessons.
 G5 has one of my favourite units in "How We Express Ourselves" People create messages to target specific audiences Ostensibly it's about advertising, as the lines of inquiry indicate, 1.
 Advertising techniques can be used to influence society (Perspective) 2.
 Critically evaluating messages presented in the media … Continue reading #NotOurDiversity

 My online library network is getting excited about a couple of articles that are challenging beliefs.
 There's danah boyds' You Think You Want Media Literacy… Do You? it is an incredibly powerful article that needs to be printed out and highlighted and read very slowly.
 A couple of times.
 One passage that struck me epitomised the near … Continue reading Ask the inhabitants